KakoozaJerry/getting_started_with_colab/README.md

 `tf.test.gpu_device_name()`

-If the GPU is enabled, it will give the following output -
+If the GPU is enabled, it will give the following output below

-`‘/device:GPU:0’`
+`/device:GPU:0`